About Us

 Garlic

 Of all the veggie crops, garlic deserves special mention.
-We grow three hardneck varieties – German, Reisig, and Roja.
-This fall we will plant about 20,000 cloves.
-With any luck we will harvest that many heads for sale at the festivals and markets we attend.
-We also use some of the crop in our Fire Tonic and in our pesto products.
+We primarily grow two hardneck varieties – German White, and Spanish Roja.
+This fall we will plant about 16,000 cloves.
+With any luck we will harvest that many heads for sale at the festivals we attend.
+We also use some of the crop in our Fire Tonic product.
 In addition to creating a garlic bulb from each clove we plant, each hard neck garlic clove sends up a “scape,” which is the stem and the flower bud of the plant.
 Scapes are quite delicious on their own with strong garlic flavor but without the intense “bite” of the bulb.
-We turn our harvest of scapes into our signature garlic scape pesto, which is a highly sought after product in season.
+We think of them as a “bonus” for growing garlic.

 Lamb